Shrimp Pasta salad is a personal favorite of mine. This version of the recipe features a nice cool creamy cucumber ranch dressing.

 Hidden Valley® Cucumber Ranch is one of a new collection of dressings from Hidden Valley®.
-It has less tang, than most dressings, and just seemed absolutely perfect to me, for use with chilled shrimp, or in a pasta or potato salad.
+It has less tang, than most dressings, and just seemed absolutely perfect to me, for use with chilled shrimp, or in a pasta salad.

 After trying it, I decided to make a simple shrimp pasta salad for dinner that night, with just a few herbs and the dressing.